MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 # Hosting applications on Azure

 Azure provides a variety of different ways to host your application depending on your needs.
-This article suggests service to match requirements.
+This article suggests services to match requirements.
 It isn't proscriptive.
 You can mix and match services to meet your needs.
 Most production environments use a combination of services to meet their business and organizational needs.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50vLy]

 ## Responsibility